 Both Edinburgh and Glasgow airports have seen a significant rise in passengers in the recent months.
 This is said to be due to more international routes being added from both of the airports.
-The figures suggest that Edinburgh will go on to have its most successful year ever on record, whereas Glasgow will have its best year since 2008.
+The figures suggest that Edinburgh will go on to have its busiest year ever on record, whereas Glasgow will have its best year since 2008.

 Gordon Dewar, the Chief Executive at Edinburgh airport told BBC News "These exceptionally strong figures represent our busiest-ever November… a quiet month in air travel – on a par with what many other regional airports do at the peak of summer.”